YaroslavYarynych/VRB-react-tech-task/README.md

 # VRB Technical task

-It is a simple, user-friendly app where you can interact with articles from an open API (Which unfortunately doesn't work because of their pricing [Read here](https://newsapi.org/pricing)).
+It is a simple, user-friendly app where you can interact with articles from an open API (Which unfortunately doesn't work because of their pricing [Read here](https://newsapi.org/pricing).
+So I did [backend part](https://github.com/YaroslavYarynych/VRB-test-task-api/tree/master)).

 ## Links: